e-CALLISTO FITS Analyzer: A Software Framework for CALLISTO Solar Radio Data: Software Implementation and Processing Workflow

 \subsection{FITS combination across time and frequency}

-e-CALLISTO observations are commonly split across multiple FITS files, either to cover adjacent frequency sub-bands or to segment the observation into consecutive time intervals.
-To support event-level analysis, the application provides two combination modes that produce a single consolidated product $(I,f,t)$ for downstream visualization and analysis.
-The workflow is shown in the Figure \ref{fig:combine}.
+e-CALLISTO observations are commonly split across multiple FITS files, either because a long event extends over consecutive observing segments or because different receiver/focus settings cover different frequency sub-bands.
+To support event-level analysis, the application provides two combination modes: time merging and frequency merging.
+Both modes are applied only after the selected FITS files have been parsed, their intensity matrices and coordinate axes have been extracted, and their metadata have been checked.
+The combined output is a single dynamic spectrum with a consistent intensity matrix, frequency axis, and time axis for downstream visualization, cleaning, burst isolation, and Type~II burst analysis.
+The complete workflow is summarized in Figure~\ref{fig:workflow}.

-In frequency combination, multiple files that share compatible time sampling but provide different frequency sub-bands are merged to enlarge instantaneous spectral coverage.
-The intensity matrices are stacked along the frequency axis and the frequency vectors are concatenated accordingly, while the time vector is preserved.
-For two compatible files, this can be written as

-This operation is important when bursts extend across a wide band and a single receiver setting does not capture the full frequency extent of the emission.

-In time combination, files from the same station and receiver configuration are merged to extend the observation duration.
-The intensity matrices are concatenated along the time axis.
-Since individual segments often carry a time vector that restarts near zero, each segment is shifted by a cumulative offset so that the combined time axis is monotonic and continuous.
-With $K$ consecutive segments, the merged product is

-where $\Delta_k$ is the accumulated duration of all previous segments.
-Time merging is particularly relevant for Type II and Type III bursts that span multiple acquisition blocks, allowing a single continuous dynamic spectrum to be used for isolation and measurement.
+In the time-merging mode, the selected files are treated as consecutive observing segments of the same frequency band.
+This mode is used when the files come from the same station and receiver/focus code, have matching frequency axes, and represent adjacent observation intervals.
+The files are first sorted according to the observation datetime encoded in the filename.
+The frequency axes are then compared with a tolerance of 0.01 MHz, and the separation between adjacent files is required to be consistent with one CALLISTO observing segment, here taken as approximately 750--1050 s.
+These checks prevent unrelated files or incompatible observing configurations from being merged into a single event.

+Let $D_k$ be the dynamic spectrum of the $k$-th file, with frequency channels along rows and time samples along columns.
+Let $f_k$ and $T_k$ be the corresponding frequency and time arrays.
+The first file initializes the combined product as